-Computer Systems Engineering has emerged from the fusion of Computer Science with Network and Telecommunication Systems and Electronic Engineering.
-This branch of Engineering looks at the way computer systems are developed and applied, and considers everything from the design of digital integrated circuits to construction of smart (i.e. self-monitoring and self-regulating) instrumentation.
+Computer and Network Systems Engineering has emerged from the fusion of Computer Science with Network and Telecommunication Systems and Electronic Engineering.
+This branch of Engineering looks at the way computer systems are developed and applied, and considers everything from the design of digital integrated circuits, through how they communicate to construction of smart (i.e. self-monitoring and self-regulating) instrumentation.

-Computer Systems Engineering thus focuses on developing the specialised skills involved in designing and analysing hardware systems and algorithms for products such as PDAs, mobile phones and games machines, through to aircraft flight control systems, unmanned vehicles, super computers and global telecommunications systems.
+Computer and Network Systems Engineering thus focuses on developing the specialised skills involved in designing and analysing networked hardware systems and algorithms for products such as PDAs, mobile phones and games machines, through to aircraft flight control systems, unmanned vehicles, super computers and global telecommunications systems.

 Career information for computer and network systems engineers

-There is already a substantial shortage of electronic (including computer systems) engineers in South Australia.
+There is already a substantial shortage of electronic (including computer and network systems) engineers in South Australia.
 South Australia's Technology Industry Association (TIA) indicates that the electronics-based industries will continue to grow rapidly with a sustainable growth rate of 20% per year and with exports in excess of $1 billion per annum.